-Since January 2018, work to deliver on the agreed development plan has been underway with strong alignment between the Government of Kenya and the Joint Venture Partners.
-The initial development is planned to include a 60,000 to 80,000 barrels of oil per day (bopd) Central Processing Facility (CPF) and an export pipeline to Lamu, some 750 kilometers from the South Lokichar basin on the Kenyan coast.
-This approach is expected to bring significant benefits as it enables an earlier Final Investment Decision (FID) of the Amosing, Ngamia and Twiga fields, providing the best opportunity to deliver first oil in a timeline that meets the Government of Kenya expectations.
+Since January 2018, work to deliver on the agreed development plan has continued with strong alignment between the Government of Kenya and the Joint Venture Partners.
+The initial development is planned to include a 60,000 to 80,000 bopd Central Processing Facility ("CPF") and an export pipeline, from the South Lokichar basin to Lamu (on the Kenyan coast), some 800 kilometers in length.
+This approach is expected to bring significant benefits as it enables an earlier FID of the Amosing, Ngamia and Twiga fields, providing the best opportunity to deliver first oil in a timeline that meets the Government of Kenya expectations.
 The installed infrastructure can then be utilized for the optimization of the remaining and yet to be discovered South Lokichar oil fields, allowing the incremental development of these fields to be completed in an efficient and lower cost manner post first oil.
 Additional stages of development are expected to increase plateau production to 100,000 bopd or greater.
-Upstream Front End Engineering and Design ("FEED") has been largely completed by WorleyParsons and Environmental and Social Impact Assessment ("ESIA") work on the upstream is well underway.
+Upstream FEED has been completed by WorleyParsons and Environmental and Social Impact Assessment ("ESIA") work on the upstream is expected to be complete in the third quarter.

 A Joint Development Agreement ("JDA"), setting out a structure for the Government of Kenya and the Kenya Joint Venture Partners to progress the development of the export pipeline, was signed on 25 October, 2017.
-The associated Midstream FEED, awarded to Wood Group, is largely complete and the associated ESIA is nearing completion, studies on pipeline financing and ownership, are expected to continue throughout 2019.
+The associated Midstream FEED, awarded to Wood Group, is now complete and the associated ESIA is expected to be complete in the third quarter, studies on pipeline financing and ownership, are expected to continue throughout 2019.